ddavies3/Team-1-F13-CIT261/README.md

-#Hosting
-* Bluehost or Justhost (Create a subdomain)

-#Database
-* Have we found what we need here?
-(Check)

-#Bernardo, Douglas
+#Bernardo and/or Douglas
-* Can I simple upload the splash screen from Illustrator?
+* Can I upload the splash screen from Illustrator?
 And to which file?